CodeWithAloha/discovery_vHawaiiProject_Pol.is/README.md

         2) Prepare platforms with infrastructure and data to accompany dicussion topic

-Phase III: Improve vTaiwan Process into vHawai'i Process
+Phase III: Improve vTaiwan Process into vHawaii Process

      Phase Goals: